Tabard Inn Library: Benefits

 In an area were many large private libraries may be within the area, a Tabard Inn Library filled in the need where a public library was not available.

 The ability to exchange books alleviated the need to care for books after a book was read.

 No overdue fines: Some stations advertised that you could keep a book as long as you want without fines.

 Latest books: Popular books could be read within a month of being published.
 Public libraries had the opportunity to review newly published books firsthand rather than relying solely on book reviews for ordering decisions, as any unwanted book could be returned the following week.
 Tasks such as accessioning, cataloging, classifying, labeling, stamping, and pocketing were already handled.
 Maintenance costs, including rebinding or replacing damaged books, were also covered by the Booklovers Library, further reducing cost in library operations.

 Any number replaced: Some Tabard Inn Libraries would choose to have half of their books replaced at once.

 Transferrable memberships allowed books to be gifted.

 Public libraries added the service to their existing collections to maintain a section of current books and multiple copies of recent titles for short-term use, helping to reduce costs associated with weeding when demand decreased.

 Local librarians observed that the introduction of a Tabard Inn Library helped alleviate the demand for popular fiction titles.
 As many libraries possessed only a single copy of popular books and often faced long wait times to acquire additional copies, the Tabard Inn Library provided an alternative source for readers, reducing pressure on library collections.

 Criticisms

 Worn Books: When ordering books, used books were often sent rather than new ones, which was an issue for actual libraries using the system concerned with quality.

 There was a preference for traveling libraries as they started becoming popular, especially those offered from the state without costs.

-Members sometimes took more books then they were entitled to.
+Members sometimes took more books than they were entitled to.

 The service faced criticism for its membership fees and ongoing usage costs, especially when compared to free public libraries that offered services at no charge to patrons.
 As the Tabard Inn Library approached the end of its heyday, some stores began replacing it with alternative services like the Readers' Club Library, which offered lower costs while accepting Tabard Inn books in exchange for a membership.